 - The mist-loving Sea Zombies in the Dungeons & Dragons Greyhawk Adventures supplement were

-- Dungeons & Dragons also features air elementals, crimson deaths, vampiric mists, and mist dragons.
+- D&D also features air elementals, crimson deaths, vampiric mists, and mist dragons.

 - There was also a spell call Murderous Mist, which was a druid spell that created hot steam that could boil your eyes.
 Then again, there are the more classic Stinking Cloud, Cloudkill, and Acid Fog spells.

-- In the Villains And Vigilantes adventure Devil's Domain, killing demons released a cloud that caused humans to go insane and attack you.
+- In the Villains & Vigilantes adventure Devil's Domain, killing demons released a cloud that caused humans to go insane and attack you.

 - London in Unhallowed Metropolis is cloaked in heavily toxic smog.
 Going outside without a gas mask or at least a damp cloth to cover your mouth and nose causes unconsciousness in short order, and death not too long after.
 Direct sunlight penetrating the smog layer is rare, and on the worst days, it blots out the sun entirely.
 There's nothing supernatural or actively malevolent about it, but that's a small comfort.

 - In Hoyle's Rules of Dragon Poker, when there's fog outside, all cards are hole cards and the first two rounds of betting are done blind.